Tek-User/CMM-Arm/3D-Parts/README.md

 The shoulder is extra reinforced to improve its flexural strength.
 It has a 60mm base to limit tipping of the whole arm on the encoder bearing's play.

-Where possible a hole is provided for drilling/tapping for a set screw.
+Where possible a hole is provided for drilling/tapping for a set screw to hole the encoder axle securaly.
 The  hole to accept the encoder axle is tuned to the "squish" of my printer.
 The axle is nominally 6mm diameter.
 I bore out the holes in the arm sections with a 6mm drill to achieve a finger-tight friction fit.

 One issue that is not addressed in these arm section designs is cable management.
 One option would be the placement of a central tubular passage in the dirst and second "thick" arm sections.
 Another option applicable to all arm section designs is an additional built-up lug to hold a zip-tie.